The Giving Tree: Reception

-Interest in the book increased by word of mouth; for example, in churches "it was hailed as a parable on the joys of giving."
+Interest in the book increased by word of mouth; for example, in churches "it was hailed as a parable on the joys of giving".
 As of 2001, over 5 million copies of the book had been sold, placing it 14th on a list of hardcover "All-Time Bestselling Children's Books" from Publishers Weekly.
 By 2011, 8.5 million copies of the book had been sold.

-In a 1999–2000, National Education Association online survey of children, among the "Kids' Top 100 Books," the book was 24th.
+In a 1999–2000, National Education Association online survey of children, the book was ranked 24th among the "Kids' Top 100 Books".
 In the 2007 online "Teachers' Top 100 Books for Children" poll by the National Education Association, the book came in third.
 It was 85th of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.
 Scholastic Parent & Child magazine placed it #9 on its list of "100 Greatest Books for Kids" in 2012.
-As of 2013, it ranked third on a Goodreads list of "Best Children's Books."
+As of 2013, it ranked third on a Goodreads list of "Best Children's Books".

 Interpretations

-There are numerous interpretations of the book, including:
+The book prompted a diverse scope of interpretations from several critics.
+These can be summarized:

-The Religious interpretations
+Religious interpretations

-Ursula Nordstrom attributed the book's success partially to "Protestant ministers and Sunday-school teachers", who believed that the tree represents "the Christian ideal of unconditional love."
+Ursula Nordstrom attributed the book's success partially to "Protestant ministers and Sunday-school teachers", who believed that the tree represents "the Christian ideal of unconditional love".

-Environmental interpretation
+Environmental interpretations

 Some have interpreted the tree as Mother Nature and the boy represents humanity.
 The book has been used to teach children environmental ethics.
-An educational resource for children describes the book as an "allegory about the responsibilities a human being has for living organisms in the environment," Lisa Rowe Fraustino states that “some curricula use the book as a what-not-to-do role model."
+An educational resource for children describes the book as an "allegory about the responsibilities a human being has for living organisms in the environment".
+Lisa Rowe Fraustino states that "some curricula use the book as a what-not-to-do role model".

-Friendship interpretation
+Friendship interpretations

 One writer believes that the relationship between the boy and the tree is one of friendship.
-As such, the book teaches children "as your life becomes polluted with the trappings of the modern world — as you 'grow up' — your relationships tend to suffer if you let them fall to the wayside."
+As such, the book teaches children "as your life becomes polluted with the trappings of the modern world—as you 'grow up'—your relationships tend to suffer if you let them fall to the wayside".
 Another writer's criticism of this interpretation is that the tree appears to be an adult when the boy is young, and cross-generational friendships are rare.
 Additionally, this relationship can be seen from a humanities perspective, emphasizing the need for helping each other.